Breaking Text Apart (The Smart Way)

 SentencePiece

-1. Initialize the vocabulary with all the characters in the text plus end-of-word symbol
+1. Initialize the vocabulary with individual Unicode characters plus an end-of-word marker

 from transformers import XLMRobertaTokenizer